Quick Answer

 The generated electricity also helps recharge the built-in batteries.

-This is important because the batteries are used for startup.
+This matters because the batteries are used for startup.
 By helping recharge them during operation, the heater becomes more practical for repeated off-grid use.

 Why This Design Matters

-For camping, RV travel, ice fishing, hunting cabins, and emergency heating, power is often the limiting factor.
+For camping, RV travel, ice fishing, hunting cabins, boats, trucks, and emergency heating, power is often the limiting factor.
 Fuel may be available, but electricity may not be.

 A self-generating diesel heater helps solve this problem by turning some of the combustion heat into usable electrical power.